Rian354/Learnblocks/README.md

 User-Friendly Interface: Our platform is designed with simplicity in mind, making it easy for both students and teachers to navigate and use its features effectively.

 Future Enhancements
 As this project was developed for the Youth Code Foundation Hackathon, there is much room for improvement and future development.
-Here are some potential enhancements for TutorChain:
+Here are some potential enhancements for LearnBlock:

 Integration with More Blockchains: Currently, Learnblock uses a custom built blockchain as its underlying blockchain.
 However, we plan to integrate with other blockchains to offer users more choices and flexibility.